danielwertheim/routemeister/README.md

 MessageRoutes routes = factory.Create(typeof(SomeType).Assembly, typeof(IHandle<>));
 ```

-Know, the `routes` can be used as you want to route messages manually or using e.g. `SequentialAsyncMessageRouter`.
+The `routes` can now be used as you want to route messages manually, or you can start using an existing router, e.g. the `SequentialAsyncMessageRouter`.

 ```csharp
 var router = new SequentialAsyncMessageRouter(routes);